swfz/failed-log-to-slack-action/README.md

 required `gh` command

-Pass the URL of the github Workflow execution result to the script
+Pass the URL of the GitHub Workflow execution result to the script

 and set the environment variables necessary for development.